Our Current Team Members

 Alejandro is a Postdoctoral Researcher at the University of Glasgow specialised in diaspora sociolinguistics.
 His PhD studied the ethnolinguistic mobilisation strategies undertaken by Galician diaspora communities in the UK, examining diasporic group-making processes imbued with power dynamics between speakers of the majority (Spanish) and minoritised (Galician) heritage languages in spaces of collective action.
 The thesis unveiled issues related to the promotion of Galician (or lack thereof) by Galician Centres in the diaspora, constraints regarding widening participation among community members alienated by restrictive political cultures, and intergenerational clashes about the renewal of diasporic spaces based on contending ethnolinguistic stances.
 He is the co-author of a forthcoming volume edited by Multilingual Matters titled: Agency in the Peripheries: Examining European Language Revitalisation Practices on the Ground.

-ERIN MCNULTY
+DR ERIN MCNULTY

 LOUIS COEYMAN